r-lib/evaluate/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* The maintainer has changed from Yihui to Hadley

 ## revdep checks

-We ran revdep checks on all knitr dependencies.
+I did not re-check revdeps as this change only affects Rmd/qmd files with errors, which obviously don't exist on CRAN.